csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 A transducer, which is usually found in microphones, produces a changing electrical voltage that mirrors the changing compression and rarefaction of the air molecules caused by the sound wave.
-The continuous variation of pressure is therefore \'transduced\' into continuous variation of voltage.
+The continuous variation of pressure is therefore *transduced* into continuous variation of voltage.
 The greater the variation of pressure the greater the variation of voltage that is sent to the computer.